IDC 2026 Workshop

 Children today encounter social issues—climate change, conflict, inequality—through digital technologies, and the design of that encounter shapes whether young people move toward lasting civic engagement or toward anxiety and withdrawal.
 Much of the content children see is optimized for attention through fear and urgency, with few pathways toward meaningful action—contributing to rising distress and disengagement among young people who care deeply but feel powerless to act.

-This full-day workshop introduces "sustainable care" as a design lens, asking how technology might support children's sustained engagement with social causes without contributing to empathic distress or burnout.
+This half-day workshop introduces "sustainable care" as a design lens, asking how technology might support children's sustained engagement with social causes without contributing to empathic distress or burnout.
 The term carries a dual meaning: it encompasses both children's care toward societal issues and our care toward children as designers, educators, and researchers.

 We invite researchers and practitioners across child-computer interaction, games, education, and youth mental health to map this landscape together and develop a research agenda for the CCI community.